mathiassoeholm/mathiassoeholm.github.io/_posts/2016-09-09-Current-Projects.md

 It's a tower defense game for HTC Vive, featuring Asset Store skeletons, lasers, saw blade frisbees and bombs!

-The game is explained more easily with a [video](https://www.youtube.com/watch?v=_JrcWsgvreM), but here's a more recent screenshot:
+The game is explained more easily with a [video](https://www.youtube.com/watch?v=_JrcWsgvreM), but here's a recent screenshot:

 ![vrgame]({{ site.baseurl }}/images/vrgame.png)